daviddev16/RESTAssured/README.md

 ### Specification interface (via TRESTAssuredSpecProvider)

-You don't have to use TRESTAssured, which will make an HTTP request.
+You don't have to use `TRESTAssured`, which require making an HTTP request.
 If you already have an object that can be handled by the framework, you can use a specification provider instead.

 ```pascal